melezhik/jam/README.md

 [Pinto](http://search.cpan.org/perldoc?Pinto) is an application for creating and managing a custom CPAN-like repository of Perl modules.

 Pjam is a tool which  enables *automatic* creation of  [perl](http://www.perl.org/) applications distribution archives from source code.
 Pjam enables continues integration in PERL.
-Right now pjam fits only Module:Build based projects ( Build.PL should be provided ) kept under [subversion SCM](http://subversion.tigris.org/), but I may change this if interest will be shown.
+Right now pjam fits only Module::Build based projects ( Build.PL should be provided ) kept under [subversion SCM](http://subversion.tigris.org/), but I may change this if interest will be shown.

 # client and server